gamkedo-la/Singed-Dirt/README.md

 * Bumpiness is fine to leave as what's in the default, I honestly don't remember exactly what this part does.
 * Scar options: the big on to know about here is the Scar Texture Index.
 On the terrain itself (under Environment in Assets > Scenes > Lobby > LobbyGame) there are textures that have been added under the button with the paintbrush.
 These textures are an array on the terrain itself (which is why there is a index for the scar).
 If you are creating a custom scar then you will want to add that texture to the terrain and then use the index (starts counting at 0 for the first one) to specify which scar to use.
 The current scar texture is at 4.

+# One-Liners/Barks

+## General criteria for adding new barks and character voices:
+         * New ammo/bark types can have more or fewer barks than the other ammo/bark types.
+		 ** (Example: if you want a new bark triggered on Death, you might only have 1 one-liner.)
+	     * BUT any new one-liner must have 1 version/file for each character voice.
+         ** (Example: the Death one-liner might have 4 different files: meanie, grumpy, aggro, and cheery.)
+		 * Any new character voice must match the other characters in the number of one-liners for every ammo/bark type.
+(Example: If the other characters have 4 barks for Acorn and 1 for Death, then the new character must have 4 barks for Acorn and 1 for Death.)

+## To add a new type of ammo/bark one-liner:
+         * Add a new Enum below and add a reference in the NetRegistry.cs file.
+         * Group the one-liners by character voice using the same voice sequence as the other Enums.
+         ** (Example: If meanie is the first group in one Enum, it should be first in all Enums.)

+## To add one-liners to already-existing ammo/bark types:
+         * Add each version's filename to the appropriate Enum, grouping it with its appropriate character voice.

+## To add a new character voice:
+         * Add each filename to its appropriate Enum below, grouping the references by character voice.
+         * Always add your voice group at the same position within each Enum.
+         ** (Example: If the new character's lines are put 2nd in one Enum, it should be 2nd in all the other Enums.)
+         * Increase the totalVoices property by the number of new character voices added.

 If you have any questions ask in the #team-singed-dirt channel on Slack. (this obviously only works if you are part of the Gamkedo club, if you would care to join and make games with us go to http://gamkedo.club for more info)